terminal-labs/rambo/docs/quickstart.md

 ## Create Project

 Now that Rambo is installed, you must initialize a project.
 This will create a directory that will be tied to your VM.
 Outside of this directory, Rambo won't be able to find the VM to control it.
-This also means that if you want to create or control multiple VMs with Rambo, you can, by simply creating more projects and running Rambo commands from inside them.
+This also means that if you want to create or control multiple VMs with Rambo, you can, by simply creating more projects and running Rambo commands from the directories where they reside.
 Create and go to your project:

 ```
 rambo createproject yourprojectname